 Nevertheless, the experimental aircraft developed by Mikoyan would become the basis for the development of MiG-25.
 By mid-1959, Mikoyan would start working on the new aircraft.
 Mikoyan engineers opted for a similar engine configuration to MiG-19 with engines placed side by side at the back of the plane.

-Engineers would go on to study the possibility of variable-sweep wing technology for the aircraft, which on one side would improve the maneuverability of the aircraft but would also decrease the capacity of fuel that the aircraft would be able to carry.
+Engineers would go on to study the possibility of variable-sweep wing technology for the aircraft.
+On the one hand this would improve the maneuverability of the aircraft, but on the other it would also decrease the capacity of fuel that the aircraft would be able to carry.

 The latter was considered more important.
 The possibility of equipping the aircraft with an additional seating place for the navigator was also an option, which would be ruled out.
 Furthermore, the designer and engineers would consider equipping the new MiG with two RD36-35 lift jets for vertical take-off.